rb2nem/nem-docker/README.md

     ./boot.sh nis ncc

-The first time you run it you will be prompted for a node name (required) and a boot key (optional, one will be generated if left empty).
+The first time you run NIS you will be prompted for a node name (required) and a boot key (optional, one will be generated if left empty).

 This will start the NIS/NCC process(es) in the docker container named mynem_container.